bagrinsergiu/BitBlox-KB/integrations/third/mailchimp/index.rst

 MailChimp's double opt-in policy
 ------

 As part of MailChimp's double opt-in process, visitors are required to confirm their subscription.
 This includes sending final “Welcome” email.
-Find more about this process in `MailChimp Knowledge Base <http://kb.mailchimp.com/getting-started/getting-started-with-mailchimp/>`__
+Find more about this process in the `MailChimp Knowledge Base <http://kb.mailchimp.com/getting-started/getting-started-with-mailchimp/>`__

 .. note::